tkoopman/MO2-BodySlide-Batch-Builder/README.md

   - BodySlide Executable registered in MO2 as "BodySlide x64"

 ### Installation:
-  - Place this file in the MO2/plugins/ folder.
+  - Place BodySlideBatchBuilder.py in the MO2/plugins/ folder.

 ### Settings:
   - In MO2, go to the settings for this plugin and configure the builds you want to run.